Educator Leadership Institute

 Please complete the application in Word format.
 The remaining documents can be sent as pdf’s which include two reference letters, a personal statement, a resume and evidence of passing MTEL’s Communication and Literacy Test or plans to take the MTEL tests.

 We hold three Information Sessions in the fall.
-Our Information Sessions will be held at the ACCEPT Collaborative from 5:00 – 6:30 on: Wednesday, October 19th, Monday, November 8th, and Tuesday, December 6th.
+Our Information Sessions will be held at the ACCEPT Collaborative from 5:00 – 6:30pm in October, November and December.